About DLF

 In a nutshell

-Michelle Williams and Paul Sutton co-own this company which they mostly run from the back of a camper and a home office.
+Michelle Williams and Paul Sutton co-own this company which they mostly run from the back of a 4WD camper and a home office.
 These two semi-retired educators travel throughout Australia consulting on Government and semi-Government projects in remote Indigenous communities, enjoying the people they meet and keeping close to the land they value and respect.
 They have also conducted projects for Educational Systems and universities.
+They have extensive experience in supporting Telecommunications Infrastructure projects in the bush and conducting training and learning programs to help communities make the most of the communications infrastructure everyone deserves, no matter where they live.

-Since 2007, the company has successfully won over $1,100,000 of contracts in a variety of fields including educational design, computer and other training, assisting Indigenous councils to build environmental programs and assisting in the identification and ultimate installation of satellite telephones in very small outstations.
+Since 2007, the company has successfully won many contracts in a variety of fields including educational design, computer and other training, assisting Indigenous councils to build environmental programs and assisting in the identification and ultimate installation of satellite telephones and Internet connectivity in very small outstations.

 More on Paul